Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 - `Collection card`: The image used when generating the card.
 The size of the image should be 1359x731, or a ratio of approximatively 18:10 (it is automatically resized and centered).
 - `Credits`: This is where you credit the artists of both uploaded assets.

-> [!CAUTION]
+!!! danger
-> ⚠️ **You must have the permission to use the images you are uploading!!** ⚠️
+    ⚠️ **You must have the permission to use the images you are uploading!!** ⚠️

->
-> Not everything you find on Google is free to use, unless it is clearly labelled as **Creative commons** (there is a filter in Google images for that).\
+    Not everything you find on Google is free to use, unless it is clearly labelled as **Creative commons** (there is a filter in Google images for that).
-> Unless you are the artist, you must have explicit permission from the artist to use their assets in your bot.
+    Unless you are the artist, you must have explicit permission from the artist to use their assets in your bot.
 This may come at the cost of a license.

->
-> **Violating licenses exposes you to a DMCA complaint, which can lead to both your bot and your own account getting banned from Discord.**
+    **Violating licenses exposes you to a DMCA complaint, which can lead to both your bot and your own account getting banned from Discord.**

->
-> All art used by Ballsdex is licensed to the Ballsdex Team and cannot be reused by other bots without permission from their artists.
+    All art used by Ballsdex is licensed to the Ballsdex Team and cannot be reused by other bots without permission from their artists.
 However, the MIT-licensed files included in the bot repository (such as the default backgrounds) are free to use.

 ### Ability